AxonIQ/axon-server-plugin-api/README.md

 ## Interceptors and Hooks

-Users can extend Axon Server functionality by defining interceptors.
+Users can extend Axon Server functionality by defining interceptors and hooks.
 Interceptors intercept requests that client applications send and perform actions before and/or after the request is handled.
+Hooks can perform actions on messages, but are not able to change the content of the messages.

-Axon Server supports interceptors for the following types:
+Axon Server supports interceptors/hooks for the following types:
 - Command
 - Query (scatter/gather and point-to-point)
 - Subscription Query